A doctor and nurse faces imprisonment after leaving a gauze swab inside the woman’s womb after her baby was delivered by caesarian section.

 - Doing or saying nothing when an action is required

 - As the front line for a patient, nurses are expected to take immediate steps during an emergency situation and may be held liable once they don’t do appropriate measures.
-Such actions may include administering of medication or calling for help
+Such actions may include administering medication or calling for help

 - Failure to monitor the patient’s condition

 - While on duty, the nurse is responsible for the monitoring of the patient’s condition.
-If the nurse notices something of concern, or should notice it, the nurse may be liable for not notifying the attending physician
+If the nurse notices something of concern or should notice it, the nurse may be liable for not notifying the attending physician

 - Harming a patient with medical equipment

-- The nurse may also be liable for a patient’s injury with the use of a medical equipment.
+- The nurse may also be liable for a patient’s injury with the use of medical equipment.
 This may happen in many forms such as knocking something on the patient, burning the patient, or leaving a sponge inside the patient during surgery

 - Improper administration of medicine

 - The administration of medicine is a common task for a nurse.
-If the nurse fails to follows such orders, he or she may be held responsible if the patient is injured.
+If the nurse fails to follow such orders, he or she may be held responsible if the patient is injured.
 Consequently, the nurse may also be held liable if he or she negligently follows the wrong order.